emersonxflemi/Projects/Car_Resale_Value_Analysis/Car_Resale_README.md

 What this folder contains:

-1. The raw code
-2. The picture used for the title page
-3. The data
-4. A pdf of the raw code and final result
+1. A pdf of the raw code and final result